 There are other clues as well.
 CIP also produces a "scenario" product that is available in the Imagery view.
 This CIP Scenario tries to describe why CIP is producing icing.
 In this case, it's due to a warm precipitation process (WMPCP) as can be seen by the red circle in the same location in upstate New York.
 Warm precipitation describes a scenario when non-snow precipitation is observed at surface with a cloud top temperature greater than -12°C.

 The last thing to notice is the IR satellite image shown below.
 This depicts the cloud top temperatures as well.
 Around the same location (red circle below) the satellite image shows warm subfreezing tops as a yellow or pale green color which equate to about -12°C (pointed to by the blue arrow).

 IR satellite image is also used by CIP to determine the SLD threat.
 All in all, the CIP SLD algorithm is showing a blotch of red-hatched region on the CIP Severity analysis shown above based on much of the data shown here.
-However, this CIP Severity analysis will show a red-hatched region even if there is as little as a 5 percent potential.
-When, in fact, there's actually less than a 50 percent potential of SLD in most of this circular region as can be seen on the CIP SLD potential analysis shown below.
+However, this CIP Severity analysis shows a red-hatched region even if there is as little as a 5 percent SLD potential.
+When, in fact, there's actually less than a 50 percent potential of SLD in most of this circular region as can be seen on the CIP SLD potential analysis from EZWxBrief as shown below.

 Most pilots are weatherwise, but some are otherwise™